Cowboys cancel practice over medical issue involving staff - WHIZ News

-FRISCO, Texas (AP) — The Dallas Cowboys canceled practice Tuesday after what the club said was a non-coronavirus medical emergency involving one of their strength and conditioning coaches.
+FRISCO, Texas (AP) — The Dallas Cowboys canceled practice Tuesday after a non-coronavirus medical emergency involving their strength and conditioning coordinator.

 The Cowboys said Markus Paul “experienced a medical emergency” Tuesday morning at the facility, where he was immediately treated by team medical personnel before being transported by ambulance to a hospital.

-An update from the team Tuesday afternoon said that “per the Paul family, Markus is in the process of undergoing further medical tests.”
-It said additional information would be made available at the “appropriate time.”
+An update from the team later Tuesday said that “per the Paul family, Markus is in the process of undergoing further medical tests.”
+The Cowboys said additional information would be made available at the “appropriate time.”

 Coach Mike McCarthy’s daily meeting with reporters was canceled, as were interviews with players.